Fascism: Fascist as a pejorative

 Despite fascist movements' history of anti-communism, Communist states have sometimes been referred to as fascist, typically as an insult.
 It has been applied to Marxist–Leninist regimes in Cuba under Fidel Castro and Vietnam under Ho Chi Minh.
-Chinese Marxists used the term to denounce the Soviet Union during the Sino-Soviet split, and the Soviets used the term to denounce Chinese Marxists and social democracy, coining a new term in social fascism.
+Chinese Marxists used the term to denounce the Soviet Union during the Sino-Soviet split, and the Soviets used the term to denounce Chinese Marxists, in addition to social democracy, coining a new term in social fascism.
 In the United States, Herbert Matthews of The New York Times asked in 1946: "Should we now place Stalinist Russia in the same category as Hitlerite Germany?
 Should we say that she is Fascist?"
 J. Edgar Hoover, longtime FBI director and ardent anti-communist, wrote extensively of red fascism.
 The Ku Klux Klan in the 1920s was sometimes called fascist.
 Historian Peter Amann states that, "Undeniably, the Klan had some traits in common with European fascism—chauvinism, racism, a mystique of violence, an affirmation of a certain kind of archaic traditionalism—yet their differences were fundamental ... [the KKK] never envisioned a change of political or economic system."